jedi-academy/learn-4711/data/assignments/assignment1.md

 Team members do not have to receive the same grade.
 Under-contributing members will will receive a lower mark.

+**NOTE:** I didn't setup the groups on D2L properly :( Have your lab instructor add you to the group you choose.

 ##Testing & Deployment

 The team captain should send me an email, identifying their team group.